arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 <p class="pg">From the perspective of Rohan and Alethea:</p>

 <p class="para_first">
-Andy, friendly dwarf, asked Rohan, “What do you want to do while you’re here?”.</p>
+Andy, the friendly dwarf, asked Rohan, “What do you want to do while you’re here?”.</p>

 Rohan replied, “Help folks out a bit here and there.
 Perhaps create some new spells that’ll be useful and improve lives.”